ferv3455/ferv3455.github.io/_learning_go/ch7-types-methods-interfaces.md

 ## Interfaces Are Comparable

 - Two instances of an interface type are equal only if their types are equal and their values are equal. **Whether to compare the actual values or pointers depends on the interface value types.**
+  - Here the instance type includes whether it is a pointer or a value.
-  - If the underlying value types are not comparable, comparing the interface instances will trigger a runtime panic.
+  - **If the underlying value types are not comparable, comparing the interface instances will trigger a runtime panic.**
   - If you have to compare two interface instances (e.g., in a function), **you may use the `Comparable` method on `reflect.Value` to inspect the interface before using it with `==` or `!=`**.

 ```go